 The beauty of living in or proximity to the nation’s Capitol is its rich History.
 The District is home to some of the most prominent founding Black organizations, whether it’s a church like Metropolitan AME, The National Council of Negro Women, or the First Historically Black College Howard University; the area is brimming with opportunities to tour living monuments physically.
 This is a prime opportunity to take in the impact and contributions of Black people to our nation and share that importance with your children.

-Black History is American History.
-Be sure to take the time to honor and celebrate!
+Celebrate Black History Month because it is American History and should be honored.
 This list is not exhaustive, you could take road trip as a family to a historical site.
 Maybe you already have some traditions in your family for celebrating Black History.
 We’d love to learn about them.
 Add them in the comments below!